 Another example of a group of patients for whom observation may be indicated includes patients with a tumor in their only hearing or better hearing ear, particularly when the tumor is of a size that hearing preservation with treatment would be unlikely.
-In this group of patients, MRI is used to follow the growth pattern.
-Treatment is recommended if either the hearing is lost or the tumor size becomes life-threatening, thus allowing the patient to retain hearing for as long as possible.
+In this group, MRI is used to follow the growth pattern.
+Treatment is recommended if either hearing is lost or the tumor size becomes life-threatening, thus allowing the patient to retain hearing for as long as possible.

 A. Subtotal Removal:

 Subtotal removal is indicated when anything further risks life or neurological function.
 In these cases the residual tumor should be followed for risk of growth (approximately 35%).
 If the residual tumor grows further, treatment will likely be required.
 Periodic MRI studies are important to follow the potential growth rate of any tumor.